 What Happens When You Retire?

-With a traditional IRA, at age 70 ½ you must stop making contributions and begin taking “required minimum distributions.”
-This shouldn’t be a problem if you’re already retired, but if you’re still working and want to keep growing your IRA this is a big problem.
+With a traditional IRA, at age 70 ½ (or 72 if your 70th birthday is July 1, 2019 or later) you must stop making contributions and begin taking “required minimum distributions.”
+This shouldn’t be a problem if you’re already retired, but if you’re still working and want to keep growing your IRA this could be an issue.
 (Plus, the taxes you’re paying on your distributions are at your current tax rate.)

 Is an IRA retirement account part of your financial plan?
 Does the traditional or Roth IRA make more sense for you?
 Share your thoughts in the comments below!